-Fiduciary Risk Management is the responsibility of the relevant LOB risk and/or other governance committees.
-Senior business, legal, risk and compliance managers, who have particular responsibility for fiduciary matters, work with the relevant LOB risk committees with the goal of ensuring that businesses providing investment, trusts and estates, or other fiduciary products or services that give rise to fiduciary duties to clients perform at the appropriate standard relative to their fiduciary relationship with a client.
+Fiduciary risk management is the responsibility of the relevant LOB risk and/or other governance committees.
+Senior business, Legal, Risk Management and Compliance managers, who have particular responsibility for fiduciary matters, work with the relevant LOB risk and control committees with the goal of ensuring that businesses providing investment, trusts and estates, or other fiduciary products or services that give rise to fiduciary duties to clients perform at the appropriate standard relative to their fiduciary relationship with a client.
 Each LOB and its respective risk and/or other governance committees are responsible for the oversight and management of the fiduciary risks in their businesses.
 Of particular focus are the policies and practices that address a business's responsibilities to a client, including performance and service requirements and expectations; client suitability determinations; and disclosure obligations and communications.
-In this way, the relevant LOB risk and/ or other governance and delivery of the products or services to clients that may give rise to such fiduciary duties, as well as the Firm's fiduciary responsibilities with respect to the Firm's employee benefit plans.
+In this way, the relevant LOB risk and/ or other governance committees provide oversight of the Firm's efforts to monitor, measure and control the performance and delivery of the products or services to clients that may give rise to such fiduciary duties, as well as the Firm's fiduciary responsibilities with respect to the Firm's employee benefit plans.

 The Firmwide Fiduciary Risk Governance Committee ("FFRGC") is a forum for risk matters related to the Firm's fiduciary activities and oversees the firmwide fiduciary risk governance framework.
 It supports the consistent identification and escalation of fiduciary risk matters by the relevant lines of business or corporate functions responsible for managing fiduciary activities.
-The committee escalates significant issues to the Firmwide Risk Committee and any other committee considered appropriate.
+The committee escalates significant issues to the Firmwide Risk and Control Committee and any other committee considered appropriate.